-Shaving with the grain is the best way to get a comfortable and close shave.
-Although shaving against the grain ensures that the hair is cut off very close to the skin, it increases the risk of razor bumps and skin irritation.
+Shaving with the grain is a great way to get a comfortable and close shave.
+Although shaving against the grain can ensure that the hair is cut off very close to the skin, it can increases the risk of razor bumps and skin irritation.

 Why is Shaving Against the Grain Harmful?

 When you shave against the grain, the blade of the razor tugs at the hair, pulling it away from the skin before slicing through.
 Some men think that this is beneficial, because the hair is cut closer to the skin, but the truth is that shaving against the grain can be a damaging way of getting a close shave.
 Pulling the hair away from the skin in order to cut it closer can increase the risk of ingrown hairs, which can swell up into unsightly red razor bumps.